KalaayPT/Profit-Taker-Guide/advanced/speedrun-strats.md

 ## **Late Start Strat**

 Profit Taker walks forwards constantly until you destroy all four legs in the first armor phase.
-You can take advantage of this to get a better angle at the rear legs by leaving the elevator just a half second to a second after PT spawns (a bit after 8s on the ingame timer).
+You can take advantage of this to get a better angle at the rear legs by leaving the elevator just a second to a second after PT spawns (a bit after 8s on the ingame timer).
 This makes leg phase overall more consistent for fast runners, and minimizes the effect of the [__animation bug__](/miscellaneous/bugs.html#animation-bug).

 ## **On Call Strats**

 On Call Crew is an extremely powerful tool for covering elements that essentially lets you have three weapons attacking shields at a time.
 This removes the need to switch weapons, and opens up the primary weapon slot for pure pylon damage.

-On Call Crew requires you to run Total Eclipse, so they can profit from the damage buff as their damage without said buff is noticeably weak.
+On Call Crew requires you to run Total Eclipse (unless it's using a Kuva Chakkhurr), so they can profit from the damage buff as their damage without said buff is noticeably weak.

 Ideally, Crewmate should be thrown straight at the ground while landing.
 This removes the need to wait for them to teleport, allowing them to start clearing shields immediately.